jeffpar/pcjs/software/pcx86/sw/books/undocumented_pc/index.md

 ### Directory of Undocumented PC

-     Volume in drive A is PCJSDISK
+     Volume in drive A is UNDOC_PC
      Directory of A:\

     --EXES-- ---         2  11-01-96   1:00a